Tuanjiehu station

-Tuanjiehu station (团结湖站 (團結湖站, Tuánjiéhú zhàn)) is a subway station on Line 10 of the Beijing Subway.
+Tuanjiehu station (团结湖站 (團結湖站, Tuánjiéhú zhàn)) is a interchange station between Line 3 and Line 10 of the Beijing Subway.
+The Line 10 station opened on July 19, 2008.
 The station handled a peak entry and exit traffic of 80,700 people on May 5, 2013.

-The station has 4 exits.
-Exit A is located on the Northwest side of the station, not far from the Taikoo Li Sanlitun Shopping Center.
-Exit B, C and D are respectively to the Northeast, Southeast and Southwest of the station.
+The Line 3 station opened on December 15, 2024.

+Name

+The station is named after Tuanjiehu Subdistrict.
+For Tuanjiehu Park (Tuanjie Lake Park), passengers should use Hujialou station.

 Station layout

-The station has an underground island platform.
+The station has underground island platforms for Line 3 and Line 10.

 Exits

+Line 10

 There are 4 exits, lettered A, B, C, and D. Exit C is accessible.
+Exit A is located on the Northwest side of the station.
+Exit B, C and D are respectively to the Northeast, Southeast and Southwest of the station.

+Line 3

+There are 2 exits, lettered F and H. Both have accessible elevators.